 The first thing you need to do is decide if you want to go the ‘Indie’ route or the traditional route.
 Both have their pros and cons.

 Indie Route: Total control.
 Higher profit margin.
 Faster turn-around.
 Total responsibility.
 Everything is on you: editing, cover, marketing etc. (though you can hire out for those things.)
 Often requires investment for editing & cover.
 (My editor is Susie Hatfield, however I do my own covers.)
 Harder to build a positive reputation in the industry.
 (You have to prove yourself time and again with top sellers before many will even consider you an author.)

 Traditional Route: Professional editor.
 Only investment is time.
 Professional cover artist.
-Professional marketing (though publishers are doing less and less of this and forcing you to do your own.)
+Professional marketing (only a VERY limited basis! – Publishers are doing less and less of this and forcing you to do your own.)
 Sometimes, you obtain an advance.
 (Beware, this is often broken up into 3-4 payments at different steps in the process.)
 Industry respect.
-(Indie is looked down upon by many, primarily due to a lack of quality control.)
+(Indie is looked down upon by many, primarily due to a lack of quality control, but a publisher does not always equate quality either.)
 Book is available in “exclusive” locations you can’t gain access to on your own.
 Very time consuming – don’t expect your book to be available for a minimum 6-12 months from the time you sign the contract.
 (This can go up to 2-3 years sometimes.
 The publisher may also decide they don’t want to release your book at all, which contractually they are allowed to do.)

 I am both an indie author and a traditionally published author.
-My young adult series is self-published and my adult romances are through publishers.
 I won’t lie to you, they both require a lot of time and work, and unfortunately you have to be ready for rejection regardless of which format you choose.

 So here is the break down of what you need to do for each distributor.